max0x7ba/atomic_queue/README.md

 These containers have corresponding `AtomicQueueB`, `OptimistAtomicQueueB`, `AtomicQueueB2`, `OptimistAtomicQueueB2` versions where the buffer size is specified as an argument to the constructor.

 Totally ordered mode is supported.
 In this mode consumers receive messages in the same FIFO order the messages were posted.
-This mode is supported for `push` and `pop` functions, but for not the `try_` versions.
+This mode is supported for `push` and `pop` functions, but not for the `try_` versions.
 On Intel x86 the totally ordered mode has 0 cost, as of 2019.

 Single-producer-single-consumer mode is supported.
 In this mode, no expensive atomic read-modify-write CPU instructions are necessary, only the cheapest atomic loads and stores.
 That improves queue throughput significantly.

 Move-only queue element types are fully supported.
-For example, a queue of `std::unique_ptr<T>` elements would be `AtomicQueue2B<std::unique_ptr<T>>` or `AtomicQueue2<std::unique_ptr<T>, CAPACITY>`.
+For example, a queue of `std::unique_ptr<T>` elements would be `AtomicQueueB2<std::unique_ptr<T>>` or `AtomicQueue2<std::unique_ptr<T>, CAPACITY>`.

-## Queue schematics
+### Queue schematics

 ```
 queue-end                 queue-front